lanl-aea/waves/docs/tutorial_10_unit_testing.rst

       :diff: tutorials_tutorial_09_post_processing_SConstruct

 Our test alias is initialized similarly to that of the workflow aliases.
 In order to clarify that the tests are not part of a modsim workflow, the ``unit_testing`` call is made separately from the workflow loop.
+Additionally, a regression test alias is added as a collector alias for future expansion beyond the unit tests in :ref:`tutorial_regression_testing`.

 *************
 Build Targets